PhashaD/bdm-project-group12/projects/project3/README.md

 ```

 Triangle count is number of sets of three vertices, where each vertex is connected to the other two by edges,
 forming a cycle of length three.
-In case of my implementation
+In case of my implementation,
 the algorithm first normalizes the edges, collects neighbors for each vertex, joins these neighbor sets based on
 adjacent edges to find candidate vertex pairs, and then counts the number of intersections to determine the triangles
 each vertex is part of.